China Xiangtai Food Co Ltd Shares Close the Day 11.0% Lower - Daily Wrap

 Market Comparative Performance

-- The company's share price lags the S&P 500 Index today, beats it on a 1-year basis, and lags it on a 5-year basis
+- The company's share price lags the S&P 500 Index today, lags it on a 1-year basis, and lags it on a 5-year basis

 - The company's share price lags the Dow Jones Industrial Average today, beats it on a 1-year basis, and lags it on a 5-year basis